EC-BingChilling/Summer2023/chapter6.md

 If things do go Firm 2's way, then:
 - Firm 1 Payoff: .40
 -  Firm 2 Payoff: .60

 .60 > .40

 As shown in the payoff breakdown.

+Remember: Firm 1 is always going to pick Low-Priced because it is strictly dominant.

 ## 6.4 Nash Equilibrium

 Nash Equilibrium - When both players have the best option for each of them and any other move would cause them a worse off payoff.
 (Still Selfish Game so they still only care about their own payoff)

+A pair of strategies (S,T), where S is the best response to T and T is the best response to S.

 ### Example: The Three Client Game.

-In the three client game we are to assume that there are two firms that want to do business with one of the three clients, A, B, and C. The firms choices are as follows
+- Two firms want to do business with one of three clients (A,B,C)

 - If both firms pick the same client the payout is cut in half
-- If firm 1 does not pick the same client as firm 2 firm 1 does not get anything because it is a smaller firm
+- If firm 1 does not pick the same client as firm 2 firm 1 does not get anything because it is a smaller firm.
+Firm 1 payoff - 0
 - If firm 2 picks client B or C alone they will recieve all of the money but if they pick A alone they will not recieve anything because client A is only willing to work with both firms

-Figure 6.6 Three Client Game
+Figure 6.6 Three Client Game - Higher number better + remember the firms are selfish

 |              |         |**Firm 2**|        |       |
 |--------------|---------|----------|--------|-------|